Georgia’s border clogged with thousands of Russians fleeing the Kremlin’s mobilisation

 After Vladimir Putin escalated the war in Ukraine with a mobilisation order, thousands of Russians are trying to enter Georgia to avoid being drafted and sent to the front lines in the war in Ukraine.

 For the past five days, Pytor (last name withheld) has travelled back and forth between Tbilisi and Georgia’s northern border with Russia.
-Each morning he stops by the market near his apartment to buy bread, tomatoes, plums, and water for Russians stuck in no man’s land at the border crossing.
+Each morning he stops by the market near his apartment to buy bread, tomatoes, plums and water for Russians stuck in no man’s land at the border crossing.
 He also offers rides back to Tbilisi for any new arrivals who manage to get through passport control.

 “Some of these people are trapped on the border for days without food or water.
 And when they cross over, their phones don't have an internet connection.
 Some don’t have enough money to pay for a taxi to Tbilisi or Batumi,” Pytor told bne IntelliNews standing by the road on the Georgian side of the border.

 Putin announced a “partial mobilisation” on September 21 and Defence Minister Sergei Shoigu clarified that some 300,000 men aged between 18 and 35 from Russia’s military reserves will be called up.
-Immediately thousands of Russians, mostly men, rushed to airports and land border crossings to avoid the draft and be sent into what many have dubbed the meatgrinder of fighting in Ukraine.
+Immediately thousands of Russians, mostly men, rushed to airports and land border crossings to avoid the draft and be sent into what many have dubbed the meat-grinder of fighting in Ukraine.
 Georgia is one of the few countries sharing a border with Russia where its citizens can enter without applying for a visa.
 As of September 29 a reported 260,000 Russian men have fled the country.

 According to the Ministry of Internal Affairs for the Republic of North Ossetia, which borders Georgia, 4,900 vehicles are waiting in line at the border.
 Meduza reports that as of September 27, the line of cars leading up to the border checkpoint stretched more than 20 kilometres.

 Pytor, who is originally from the Komi Republic and left Russia back in 2021, decided to start offering assistance to people passing through the border after he read online that many people fleeing had not prepared enough food and water for the arduous mountain journey.
-He asked to go only by his first name since he still has family and friends living in Russia, who he thinks authorities could persecute if they found out he was helping men fleeing the country.
+He asked to go only by his first name since he still has family and friends living in Russia, whom he thinks authorities could persecute if they found out he was helping men fleeing the country.

 Pytor’s daily route from Tbilisi to Georgia’s border with Russia takes about four hours by car and winds along steep, mountainous terrain.
-In Stepantsminda, the nearest town to the border, new arrivals from Russia loiter around shops, fill up water bottles at the public fountain, and look for drivers who will take them to Tbilisi.
+In Stepantsminda, the nearest town to the border, new arrivals from Russia loiter around shops, fill up water bottles at the public fountain and look for drivers who will take them to Tbilisi.
 More prepared are the stream of riders on bicycles arriving from Russia that flows into the town.

 Once at the border entrance, Pytor flags down cars going in the direction of Russia to see if anyone will agree to bring food and water into the neutral zone between the Georgian and Russian checkpoints.
 Many decline, but after about 15 minutes, one driver agrees.